billba/prague/README.md

 # *Prague*

-An experimental rule system handy for games and conversational user interfaces.
-I thought of it as I walked around Prague on a sunny Spring day. **This is not an official Microsoft project.**
+A rule system handy for games and conversational user interfaces.
+I thought of it as I walked around the city of Prague on a sunny Spring day. **This is not an official Microsoft project.**

 Major features of Prague:
 * strongly-typed when using [TypeScript](https://www.typescriptlang.org) (but you don't have to use TypeScript)